84000/translation-memory-resources/README.md

 ### Markup

+All the final TM's markup will be contained in valid XML markup:
 - Milestone references converted to &lt;milestone xml:id=””/>
 - Note references converted to &lt;note xml:id=””/>
 - Inline Kangyur folio references in both Tib and Eng converted to &lt;ref folio=””/>